Nightmarlin/CS-Snake/README.md

 # C# - Snake
 ## By Lewis W. Miller
+### A demonstration in using objects and their children to play videogames.
+Also, double buffering

 A nice and friendly game of good old Snake, now with added OOPs.
 Not even the sneks are safe from me.